opius005/QR-Generator-scanner/README.md

 # QR-Generator-scanner

- - First of complete the the download and setup of android studio for writing codes for flutter apps
+ - First of all complete the the download and setup of android studio for writing codes for flutter apps
  - Download the project zip file and and extract it
  - Open the project folder in android studio
  - Now you can see all the the files of the project